 Instructions

-- Preheat oven to 400F.
-Cut the hard ends off the Brussels sprouts and slice them in half lengthwise.
-If you have any exceptionally large sprouts, quarter them.
+- Bake your sprouts.
 Transfer the sprouts to a baking sheet lined with parchment paper.
 Drizzle with olive oil and toss to evenly coat.
 Roast for 20 – 25 minutes, flipping the sprouts halfway through to ensure even browning.
 When done, the Brussels sprouts should be tender and caramelized on the edges.

-- Add ½ tablespoon of sesame oil to a large, deep skillet and heat over medium-high.
+- Bring it all together.
+Add ½ tablespoon of sesame oil to a large, deep skillet and heat over medium-high.
 Once hot, add the green onion and sauté until bright green and slightly wilted, about 2 minutes.
 Remove the Brussels sprouts from the oven and add them to the skillet.
 Toss with the green onion and sauté for a minute more.
 Then pour in the sauce.
 Continue to cook for 2 – 3 minutes, until the sauce has thickened and the sprouts are coated.
 Remove from heat and stir in the peanuts.

 Nutrition